The London Court of Appeal is hearing a case on behalf of human rights campaigner, Christie Elan-Cane, in regards to gender neutral passports.

 He maintained that if this policy breached Article 8: the right to respect for private life, it is justified by the need for an administratively cohesive system that would recognise gender, to maintain security, to combat identity theft and ensure safety at border control.

-The appeals court have deferred their decision and the ruling is not expected until the new year.
+The judges in the Court of Appeal have reserved their decision and the ruling is not expected until the new year.